 …Atiku, Tambuwal back South to produce national chairman

-PALPABLE tension has gripped the Peoples Democratic Party, PDP, as members of its zoning committee begins deliberation on zoning the party’s National Working Committee, NWC offices across the six geo-political zones.
+Palpable tension has gripped the Peoples Democratic Party, PDP as members of its zoning committee converge in Enugu, the Enugu state capital today to take decision on zoning the party’s National Working Committee’s offices across the six geo-political zones.

-Vanguard reports that party leaders and stakeholders had in the past three weeks been pushing various arguments in a bid to get the nod of the committee to produce one leader or the other for the party in the new NWC.
+Vanguard reports that party leaders and stakeholders have in the past three weeks been pushing various arguments in a bid to getting the nod of the committee to produce one leader or the other for the party in the new NWC.

-Before the committee for deliberation are 18 NWC offices as party leaders made up of 13 governors, national caucus, National Executive Committee, NEC, and Board of Trustees, BoT, members have all decided to part way with the current leadership of the party at the October 31 national elective convention.
+Before the committee for deliberation are 18 NWC offices as party leaders made up of 13 governors, national caucus, National Executive Committee, NEC and Board of Trustees, BoT members have all decided to part way with the current leadership of the party at the October 30/31 national elective convention.

-A member of the committee, who does not want his name in print, told Vanguard that the committee is considering swapping the offices such that positions currently occupied by northerners would go the way of southerners in the new NWC.
+A member of the committee who does not want his name in print told Vanguard that the committee is considering swapping the offices such that the positions currently held by the Northerners would go the way of Southerners in the new NWC.

 The committee is also considering retaining the offices in their current zones with a slight alteration that would make states not represented in the current NWC to have a representation in the post- Secondus leadership.